dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 ### Which machine learning scenario is right for me?

 In Model Builder, you need to select a machine scenario.
-The type of scenario depends on what sort of prediction you are trying to make.
+The type of scenario depends on what type of prediction you are trying to make.

 #### Predict a category (when there are only two categories)